ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/create-delete-database.dotnet.markdown

-# Client API : Commands : How to create or delete database?
+# Commands : How to create or delete database?

 This article will describe following commands (and extensions) that enable you to manage databases on a server:
 - [CreateDatabase]()